Suez Canal pilots come under scrutiny after grounding of ship

 Gregory Tylawsky, a captain with the California-based Maritime Expert Group, said that it was too early to say what caused the Ever Given’s grounding, but he offered, “There is no evidence at this time to indicate responsibility attached to any individuals, including the Suez Canal pilots on board the Ever Given at the time of the incident.”

-Even if the pilot error is found to have contributed to the accident, Egyptian law makes clear that pilots are not liable for any damage during their watch of the ship.
+Even if pilot error is found to have contributed to the accident, Egyptian law makes clear that pilots are not liable for any damage during their watch of the ship.

-In an explanatory video posted Monday, Mark Phillip Laurilla, the chief engineer of a container ship who blogs about his experiences under the name Chief MAKOi, acknowledged that may seem unfair but said that it is the same all over the world.
+In an explanatory video posted Monday, Mark Phillip Laurilla, the chief engineer of a container ship who blogs about his experiences under the name Chief MAKOi, acknowledged that may seem unfair but said it is the same all over the world.
 “Whatever the case, all liabilities point towards the vessel, which means the ship owners along with their insurers are in for quite a ride,” Laurilla said.

 Tylawsky said he was confident the industry would quickly learn from the incident.
 He noted that ships were required to have doubled hulls after the 1989 Exxon Valdez oil spill.
 Just on Saturday, he said, a ship in Istanbul suffered a 230-foot gash in a docking incident.

-Note: An earlier version of this post incorrectly rendered the word "forecastle" as "foxhole" in a quote.